bitshares/bitshares1-toolkit/README.md

     cmake -DCMAKE_BUILD_TYPE=Debug .
     make
-    cd programs
-    ./witness_node

-In a separate window, start `cli_wallet`:

-    ./cli_wallet

-You will get a transport error because the default initialization of witness node configuration does not specify a port.
-You can edit `witneess_node_data_dir/config.json` like this:
+    ./programs/witness_node/witness_node

+This will launch the witness node.
+If you would like to launch the command-line wallet, you must first specify a port for communication with the witness node.
+To do this, add text to `witness_node_data_dir/config.json` as follows, then restart the node:

     "websocket_endpoint": "127.0.0.1:8090"

+Then, in a separate terminal window, start the command-line wallet `cli_wallet`:

+    ./programs/cli_wallet/cli_wallet

-If you send private keys over this connection, clearly `websocket_endpoint` should be bound to localhost for security.
+If you send private keys over this connection, `websocket_endpoint` should be bound to localhost for security.

 Code coverage testing
 ---------------------